-The Best Start Grant School Age Payment is a new £250 payment to help with the costs of preparing for school, for example educational toys or after school activities.
-Eligibility is based on the child's age and relates to when a child is first old enough to start school, which is usually between the ages of 4.5 and 5.5.
+The Best Start Grant School Age Payment is a £250 payment to help with the costs of preparing for school, for example educational toys or after school activities.
+Eligibility is based on the child's age and relates to when a child is first old enough to start school.
 Exact dates when applications should be made depend on when the child was born.
 These dates are shown in the table below.
-Children born before 1 March 2014, who could have started school last year, are not eligible to receive the grant.
+Children born before 1 March 2014 are not eligible to receive the grant.